Prathii19/Prathii19/README.md

 ## 🎯 About Me

-YOUR_SHORT_INTRODUCTION_PARAGRAPH

-Example:
-Passionate Full Stack Developer specializing in scalable backend systems.
+Passionate Python Full Stack Developer with a strong interest in AI and NLP.
-Love building efficient applications and exploring AI/ML integration.
+Love building practical web applications and solving real-world problems through technology.
 ---

 ## 🛠️ Tech Stack & Skills